 This prediction system is why a choice aligned with your authentic values produces a felt sense of “rightness.”
 This brain chemical is intricately linked to the proverbial question of “the neuroscience of trusting your decisions?”Your dopamine network rewards coherence between what you do and who you are.
 This alignment fosters resilience because your brain learns to associate authenticity with safety and satisfaction.

 But dopamine is also vulnerable to hijacking.
-When the brain becomes conditioned to release dopamine in response to external cues—praise, money, approval, or avoidance of criticism—you experience temporary relief.
+Many of my clients arrive describing what amounts to a dopamine dependency on external validation — they cannot feel confident in a decision until someone else confirms it was correct.
+When the brain becomes conditioned to release dopamine in response to external cues — praise, money, approval, or avoidance of criticism — you experience temporary relief, a pattern consistent with reward dependency mechanisms identified by Berridge and Robinson (2016).
 Still, it comes at the cost of long-term self-trust.
 Over time, your brain becomes accustomed to prioritizing others’ expectations over your own internal compass, eroding clarity and fueling cycles of self-doubt.

 The neuroscience of trusting your decisions emphasizes the importance of retraining your dopamine system.
 This means consciously rewarding yourself for decisions that reflect your values, even when they are small or unnoticed by others.
 By doing so, you strengthen intrinsic motivation, allowing dopamine to fire in alignment with authenticity rather than conformity.
 Over time, this creates a brain that celebrates self-trust, reduces fear of mistakes, and builds momentum toward greater confidence.